pflanze/functional-perl/docs/howto.md

 JavaScript are all using 1 namespace (XX what about methods?).

-Using 1 namespace is especially nice when writing functional programs, so that one can pass variables as arguments exactly the same, regardless of type (basically this is all the same as already discussed in the section above).
+Using 1 namespace is especially nice when writing functional programs, so that one can pass functions as arguments exactly the same way as any other type.

 It would be possible to really only use one namespace in Perl, too (scalars), and write functions like so, even when they are global